nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * a1.
 MassLinkers updates the storage file. \
       Use case ends.

-**Use case 2: Remove a classmate**
+**Use case 2: Remove a batchmate**

 **MSS**
-1. Student requests for the list of classmates.
+1. Student requests for the list of batchmates.
-2. MassLinkers shows the current list of classmates.
+2. MassLinkers shows the current list of batchmates.
-3. Student requests to delete a specific classmate in the list.
+3. Student requests to delete a specific batchmate in the list.
-4. MassLinkers deletes the classmate using his or her index.
+4. MassLinkers deletes the batchmate using his or her index.
    \
    Use case ends.